 Sixes/Sevens Program Description

+Homegroups enjoy a healthy lunch together, Monday through Friday.
 Quiet Play following lunch is simply an opportunity for children to quiet their senses without the demands of a structured activity.
 Some children may rest, while others may look at books, draw, or play quietly.
 Homegroups may also have story time or some recreation time as a transition into the afternoon activities.
+This may include physical activities that take place at Houston Ballfield, Downing Street Park, in our Physical and Performing Arts Space, or in Homegroup rooms.

 The camp day is closed by Afternoon Meeting, during which campers have a chance to reflect on the day and talk about what to expect for the next day.